aptos-labs/aptos-core/crates/aptos-faucet/README.md

 If you have issues with this, try deleting `~/.move`, updating your Aptos CLI, and changing the AptosFramework version.

-Then build the tap as normal (from the root of the repo):
+Then build the faucet as normal (from the root of the repo):
 ```
 cargo build
 ```